moby/moby/docs/sources/examples/nodejs_web_app.md

     access*](../../installation/binaries/#dockergroup)

-The goal of this example is to show you how you can build your own Docker images from a parent image using a `Dockerfile`{.docutils .literal} .
+The goal of this example is to show you how you can build your own Docker images from a parent image using a `Dockerfile` .
 We will do that by making a simple Node.js hello world web application running on CentOS.
 You can get the full source code at [https://github.com/gasi/docker-node-hello](https://github.com/gasi/docker-node-hello).